-3.3.1 FCAT Writing Assessment/Florida Writing Assessment (Florida Writes)
+3.3.1 FCAT Writing Assessment

-Measurement: Administered in grades 4, 8, and 10, the Florida Writes! test required students to write about a randomly assigned topic for 45 minutes.
-Written responses were scored on a 1.0 to 6.0 scale with 6.0 being the highest score.
+Measurement: Administered in grades 4, 8, and 10, the FCAT Writing Assessment requires students to write about a randomly assigned topic for 45 minutes.
+Written responses are scored on a 1.0 to 6.0 scale with 6.0 being the highest score.
 Locally an expectation was set that an average score of 3.0 represented a fixed standard of performance desired for Broward County Public School students.
-Changes over time, in part, may reflect changes in the topics, which may not be the same level of difficulty from one year to the next.
+Both average scores and the percentage of students scoring 3.0 or higher are presented.
+Changes over time, in part, may reflect changes in the topics, which may not be the same level of difficulty from one vear to the next.
 Students must meet more challenging writing standards in grade 10 than grades 4 or 8.
 In the year 2000 the test name was changed from Florida Writing Assessment (Florida Writes!) to FCAT Writing Assessment.
 National norms are not available.